 A Public Interest Disclosure ("Whistleblowing") policy was in place during the year.
-Following the review by the NIAO of whistleblowing they have recommended a new document called "Raising Concerns" which provides updates on the relevant issues. arc21 will be taking the opportunity to replace the Whistleblowing Policy with one entitled "Raising Concerns" and take into account the updated guidance set out in the NIAO document.
+Following the review by the NIAO of whistleblowing they have recommended a new document called "Raising Concerns" which provides updates on the relevant issues. arc21 have drafted a "Raising Concerns Policy" which takes into account the updated guidance set out in the NIAO document and this will be finalised during 2022/23.

-The new arc21 document will be developed in the 2021/22 year and will be communicated to all staff.
 In addition, there is a complaints policy in place, which is publicly available on the arc21 website.